On Rapid mixing for random walks on nilmanifolds: Lemma for application of Diophantine estimate

 \section{Lemma for application of Diophantine estimate}

 The following inequality is useful in estimating the norm of $\cL$. \begin{lemma} There exists a $C>0$ such that for all $\theta\in[-1/2,1/2]$,

-\end{lemma} \begin{proof} Rearranging, we rewrite \eqref{NonColl} as Applying law of cosines and the double angle identity, the inequality becomes {Note that the singularity of the RHS is removable since it can be rewritten as $\DS g(\theta):=2 \sum_{n=0}^\infty \frac{(\pi\theta)^{2n}}{(2n+2)!}$.
-Since $g$ is positive and continuous on $[-1/2, 1/2]$ its achieves its minimum value $C.$ } \end{proof} {We comment that, in fact, the Lemma holds with $C=8$ but we will not use this in our arguments.}
+\end{lemma} \begin{proof} Rearranging, we rewrite \eqref{NonColl} as Applying law of cosines and the double angle identity, the inequality becomes The singularity of the RHS is removable since it can be rewritten as $\DS g(\theta)\!\!:=\!2\!\!\sum_{n=0}^\infty \frac{(\pi\theta)^{2n}}{(2n+2)!}$.
+Since $g$ is positive and continuous on $[-1/2, 1/2]$ its achieves its minimum value $C.$ \end{proof} {We comment that, in fact, the Lemma holds with $C=8$ but we will not use this in our arguments.} {\begin{lemma} If $v\in DC(\gamma,\tau)$ and $\lambda$ is a nonzero linear functional with integer coefficients, then there exists $C'>0$ depending only on $\gamma$ such that \end{lemma} \begin{proof} Based on the Diophantine property of $v$, $\lambda(v)$ is congruent mod 1 to a number $\theta$ in $[-1/2,1/2]$ satisfying $|\theta|>\gamma |\lambda|^{-\tau}$.
+It follows by Lemma \ref{rem:new} that Setting $C'=C\gamma^2$, we have completed the proof. \end{proof}}